SR-22 Insurance Explained: Costs, Requirements & How to Get It

 • Immediate license suspension: Your driving privileges are suspended automatically

-• Restart the requirement period: Many states reset the clock, requiring you to start the full 3-year period over from the beginning
+• Restart the requirement period: Most states reset the clock, requiring you to start the full required period over from the beginning

-• Potential jail time: In some cases, driving with a suspended license due to SR-22 lapse can result in criminal charges
+• Potential criminal charges: Driving with a suspended license due to SR-22 lapse can result in criminal charges in some states

 Critical Warning